voila-dashboards/voila/docs/source/deploy.rst

 High level instructions specific to voila can be found below:

-1. Follow the “Before you begin steps” from the official documentation to create your: 1) account, 2) project and 3) App Engine app.
+1. Follow the “Before you begin steps” from the official documentation to create your account, project and App Engine app.
 2. Add an app.yaml file to the project directory with the following content:

    .. code:: yaml